move-fast/BuzzSDK_Docs/Android/README.md

 ### Develop with the SDK

-Update: Version 3.0.5 of the SDK uses a different mechanism that doesn't rely on `SYSTEM_ALERT_WINDOW` permission.
+Update: Versions > 3.0.5 of the SDK uses a different mechanism that doesn't rely on the `SYSTEM_ALERT_WINDOW` permission.

 ~~The SDK displays its content above your app.
 To make this happen, the `SYSTEM_ALERT_WINDOW` permission has to be granted to the app.
 When installing an app through the Play Store, this permission is granted automatically by the system.